openrndr/setup-opengl/README.md

 ## Current Status

-This action is in active development.
+This action is no longer in active development. https://github.com/openrndr/setup-opengl/issues/5#issuecomment-1225373342